Pre-PT Frequently Asked Questions

 Physical therapists provide care for people in a variety of settings, including hospitals, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings and nursing homes.
 State licensure is required in each state in which a physical therapist practices.

 For many students, the most difficult task is to acquire the study skills and self-discipline necessary to attain academic excellence.
 The success of your transition to college level work depends not only on ability, but also upon preparation, motivation, organization and how well you learn how to learn.
 It is important that you really learn the material, not just memorize it, as it is crucial to develop your critical thinking skills.
 The rigorous curriculum of a pre-physical therapy student demands tenacity and stamina.
+Spending time outside of class-time studying (2-3hrs outside for every hour in class) is essential.
+Using the extra teaching provided through the University of Cincinnati Learning Commons is part of the essential outside study time.

 Generally, most physical therapy schools require one year of general biology, anatomy and physiology, general chemistry and physics designed for science majors.
 All courses should have laboratory components.